redhat-developer/odo/website/docs/command-reference/catalog.md

 ### Searching services

-You can search for specific services by keyword with the command:
+You can search for a specific service by a keyword with the command:

 ```
 $ odo catalog search service postgre